 Once you’re familiar with the three corporate travel program policy types – mandated, flexible, and hybrid – it’s time to decide what comes next.
 Do you need to make changes, and if so, what are the corporate travel policy best practices you should follow?

-You’re familiar with the three travel program policy types – mandated, flexible and hybrid – but what comes next?
-Before diving headfirst into policy changes, take a step back to evaluate the entire change management process, from understanding your travelers’ needs to winning executive approval.
+Before diving headfirst into policy changes, let’s take a step back to evaluate the entire change management process, from understanding your travelers’ needs to winning executive approval.

 What Is a Corporate Travel Policy?

-A corporate travel policy is the set of rules and parameters set by business leadership to manage employees' bookings and spend when visiting clients, prospects, colleagues, and conferences.
+A corporate travel policy is the set of rules and parameters set by business leaders to manage employees' bookings and spend when visiting clients, prospects, colleagues, and conferences.